 Schemes with near-universal coverage are also included, provided that they cover at least 85% of employees.
-Such plans are called "quasi-mandatory" in this report.
-They are particularly significant in Denmark, the Netherlands, Sweden and the United Kingdom.
-The United Kingdom has been added to this list for this edition, as 88% of eligible individuals were covered in 2019 (DWP, 2020[1]).
-More details are given in Box 1.3.
+Such plans are called "quasi-mandatory" in this report and are included for Denmark, the Netherlands, Sweden and the United Kingdom.

-An increasing number of OECD countries have broad coverage of voluntary, occupational pensions and these play an important role in providing retirement incomes.
+An increasing number of OECD countries have broad coverage of voluntary, occupational pensions, which play an important role in providing retirement incomes.
 For these countries, a second set of results for replacement rates is shown with entitlements from these voluntary pension plans.